petr-panteleyev/password-manager/README.md

 ## Security Considerations

 Application enforces security via file encryption only.
-Application makes no effort to counter attacks targeted to user account, operating system or hardware including RAM.
+Application makes no effort to counter-attacks targeted to user account, operating system or hardware including RAM.

 ## Build

-Make sure ```JAVA_HOME``` is set to JDK 17.
+Make sure ```JAVA_HOME``` is set to JDK 18.

 Execute the following:
 ```shell script